Wednesday, February 21, 2007

 It's also worth noting that before "Carnavas" came out, I could not stop listening to the Silversun Pickups album "Pikul" (check that one out too).

 Maggie and I are going to see Silversun Pickups for my birthday in about two weeks (I can't wait...it's nice to be excited about a band again).
-See you there.

 Anyway, gotta get back to the studying.